Top 7 Small Business Trends to Grow Your Customer Base in 2022

 3. Delivering products at the doorstep and of course, e-commerce!

 Prior to the pandemic, the SMBs had little to no online presence.
 The reason was that they weren’t aware of its potential.
 Not just that, their traffic majorly consisted of walk-in customers, so the need for an online presence wasn’t mandatory.
 But a lot has changed post the pandemic and the consequent lockdowns.

 With home quarantine and social distancing guidelines in place, people stayed away from these marketplaces.

 To keep the businesses up and kicking, it was now time for them to approach customers upfront, contrary to what has been the case all this time.

 All of this has given rise to this new SMB trend.
-The retailers and small vendors have been influenced the most by this.
+Retailers and small vendors have been influenced the most by this.
 They all have started receiving orders either online or over the phone and delivering them to the consumer’s doorstep.

 Even service-providing businesses like salons and spas have started offering their services remotely.
 Mobile salons, among a sea of other salon trends, have earned a newfound recognition in this pandemic.